Darragh Mackin

 Sinead Marmion

-Sinead is a solicitor with expertise in dealing with asylum and immigration cases.
+Sinead is a Senior Associate with expertise in dealing with asylum and immigration cases.
 She has an LLM in Human Rights Law at Queen’s University Belfast and is fluent in French.

 Sinead has built up an expertise in immigration and asylum work, with specialism in unaccompanied children’s claims.